 A trip to Shiraz would not be complete without visiting the magnificent Vakil Mosque, a place that photographers and architecture fans would especially enjoy.
 Completed in 1773 during the Zand dynasty, this mosque has a distinct feature of 48 spiral pillars that create a very unique aesthetic; you won’t find many mosques in Iran that look like this!
 Vakil Mosque is also a lot quieter than other tourist attractions in Shiraz; there’s a really peaceful vibe inside.
 I highly recommend visiting in the early morning right when it opens as you’re likely to be the only one there — a truly magical experience.

-Photography Tip: Bring a wide-angle lens to capture the grandeur of this mosque — it’s a bit too majestic for normal lenses to take in!
-I use Tokina AF 16-28mm f/2.8 and can highly recommend it.
-You can find all my photography gear here.
+📸 Photography Tip: Bring a wide-angle lens to capture the grandeur of this mosque — it’s a bit too majestic for standard lenses to take in!
+I use the Tokina AF 16-28mm f/2.8 and can highly recommend it.

 Opening hours: 8:30 am - 8:30 pm daily Entrance fees: 200,000 rials (~$1.50 USD) How to get there: It's a 20-min walk from the Shah Cheragh Shrine area